policies

 • draft - the policy is still under development and does not affect the score, and is not enforced or shown to application teams

-• score - the checks under this policy contribute to the score of the component, but do not block the development workflow
+• score - the checks under this policy only contribute to the score of the component, but are not reported in PRs

 • block-pr - the checks under this policy block PRs from being merged